webpack/webpack-cli/OPTIONS.md

   --output-library-name-commonjs <value>                                             Name of the exposed commonjs export in the UMD.
   --output-library-name-root <value...>                                              Part of the name of the property exposed globally by a UMD library.
   --output-library-name-root-reset                                                   Clear all items provided in 'output.library.name.root' configuration.
 Name of the property exposed globally by a UMD library.
-  --output-library-type <value>                                                      Type of library (types included by default are 'var', 'module', 'assign', 'assign-properties', 'this', 'window', 'self', 'global', 'commonjs', 'commonjs2', 'commonjs-module', 'amd', 'amd-require', 'umd', 'umd2', 'jsonp', 'system', but others might be added by plugins).
+  --output-library-type <value>                                                      Type of library (types included by default are 'var', 'module', 'assign', 'assign-properties', 'this', 'window', 'self', 'global', 'commonjs', 'commonjs2', 'commonjs-module', 'commonjs-static', 'amd', 'amd-require', 'umd', 'umd2', 'jsonp', 'system', but others might be added by plugins).
   --output-library-umd-named-define                                                  If `output.libraryTarget` is set to umd and `output.library` is set, setting this to true will name the AMD module.
   --no-output-library-umd-named-define                                               Negative 'output-library-umd-named-define' option.
   --output-module                                                                    Output javascript files as module source type.